nanxstats/stackgbm/README.md

 ## Design principles

-stackgbm is designed to offer a minimalist, research-friendly code base for GBDT model stacking.
+Provide a minimalist, research-friendly code base for GBDT model stacking.

-### Targeted models
+- **Targeted models**\

-We only focus on the three most impactful GBDT model
+  Focus on the three most impactful GBDT model
-implementations: XGBoost, LightGBM, and CatBoost.
-This focus ensures high performance without unnecessary complexity.
+  implementations: XGBoost, LightGBM, and CatBoost, to ensure high performance without unnecessary complexity.

-### Grid search and cross-validation
+- **Grid search and cross-validation**\

-We embrace traditional grid search and cross-validation for parameter tuning, to offer robust and understandable parameter tuning.
+  Embrace traditional grid search and cross-validation for parameter tuning, to make it robust and understandable.

-### Key parameter tuning
+- **Key parameter tuning**\

-We provide tuning options for the most impactful parameters (learning rate, maximum depth of a tree, and number of iterations) across GBDT implementations to avoid the risk of overfitting and complexity associated with excessive parameter tuning.
+  Provide tuning options for the most impactful parameters (learning rate, maximum depth of a tree, and number of iterations) across GBDT implementations to avoid the risk of overfitting and complexity associated with excessive parameter tuning.

-### Effective defaults
+- **Effective defaults**\
   The default parameter grid balances performance and computational cost, performing effectively across a wide range of scenarios.

-### Base R implementation
+- **Base R implementation**\

-Built with base R to ensure it is easy to understand, modify, and extend.
+  Build with base R to ensure it is easy to understand, modify, and extend.

 ## Code of Conduct